With thousands of tonnes of leaves set to fall on the railway this autumn, we’re working hard to reduce delays and keep you moving.

 Our seasonal preparation programme includes multiple measures:

-- We have 80 leaf-busting teams available 24/7 at key locations to scrub the top of the rails by hand with a sand-based treatment.
+- We have 80 two-person leaf-busting teams on-hand 24/7 at crucial locations across Britain to scrub the top of the rails by hand with a sand-based treatment, so that trains can run safely and reliably on the tracks.

 - Between 1 October and 13 December, we receive adhesion forecasts twice a day from a specialist weather forecaster, highlighting locations that require action.
 This allows us to plan resources more effectively.